What is the Stock Exchange?

-The full form BSE is the Bombay Stock Exchange and is the oldest stock exchange of Asia.
+The Bombay Stock Exchange is the oldest in Asia.
 It was established in the year of 1875 and was called The Native Share & Stock Brokers Association.
-The institution was founded by Premchand Roychand.
+Premchand Roychand founded the institution.
 The Central Government of India recognized it in 1957 under the Securities Contract Regulation Act.

-It is among the top stock exchanges of the world having thousands of users.
+It is among the top stock exchanges of the world, having thousands of users.
 Some of the top trading companies that work along with BSE are Reliance Industries, HDFC Bank, Hindustan Unilever, and ITC.
-The different securities listed by BSE include stock futures, index futures, stocks, weekly opinions and index options.
-Its performance is analysed by SENSEX.
+The different securities listed by BSE include stock futures, index futures, stocks, weekly opinions, and index options.
+Its performance is analyzed by SENSEX.

-The term SENSEX was coined by Deepak Mohoni, and is derived from the words Sensitive and Index.
+The term SENSEX was coined by Deepak Mohoni and is derived from the words Sensitive and Index.
 It is the official benchmark index of the BSE and consists of the most commonly traded stocks of the market.
 This provides an analysis of the financial health of the country.
-Every year in the month of June and December, the index composition of SENSEX is reviewed.
+Every year in June and December, the index composition of SENSEX is reviewed.